Omi Shrine: Emperor Tenji’s Otsu Palace Site and the Spiritual Center of Competitive Karuta

 Kashima Jingu Shrine in Ibaraki prefecture Enshrines the Diety of War, Takemikazuchi

-Nikko Toshogu Shrine – Tokugawa Ieyasu’s Vision of Peace Beyond Death
+Nikko Toshogu Shrine – The Sacred Intersection Where Tokugawa Ieyasu Guards Japan Beyond Death

 Kasugataisha: A 1,300-Year-Old Sacred Shrine in Nara